 These are often used in combination with or instead of artificial tears.
 Prescription eye drops can help decrease inflammation.
 They can also help the eye produce more natural tears.

 There are a variety of tiny punctal plugs used to plug the tear ducts and keep tears in the eye.
 Punctal plugs are either semi-permanent or permanent.
-If they don’t work, Dr. Ellis can easily remove them.
+If they don’t work, our doctors can easily remove them.

 Lipiflow is a treatment for dry eye caused by meibomian gland dysfunction.
 Blockage of these glands can cause the eyes to appear red.
 MGD can cause irritation, soreness and dryness.
 Lipiflow is only used for dry eye sufferers with meibomian gland dysfunction.
 This is because Lipiflow targets the meibomian gland.